 But it can also be used in the ocean, where sidemount setups can benefit divers with back problems.
 Others find it also supports buoyancy control and is more efficient too!

 This course includes various topics such as equipment configuration and setup, trim, buoyancy and propulsion, gas management, advantages, and potential problems.

 Book Your PADI Specialty Courses

-If you fancy a taste of a few specialities, there is also the option of taking the PADI Advanced Open Water Diver, which offers the first skills of each dive specialism.
+If you fancy a taste of a few specialties, there is also the option of taking the PADI Advanced Open Water Diver, which offers the first skills of each dive specialism.

-Book with us today and take your next steps in continuing your PADI education and being a better, safer diver.
+Book with us today and take your next steps in continuing your diving education and being a better, safer diver.